elias-afridi/Movie_hub/readme.md

-# 🎬 Movie Mania Dashboard
+# 🎬 Movie Hub Dashboard

-**Movie Mania** is a frontend dashboard built with HTML, TailwindCSS, and Vanilla JavaScript that dynamically processes and displays movie review data received from an API-like module.
+**Movie Hub** is a frontend dashboard built with HTML, TailwindCSS, and Vanilla JavaScript that dynamically processes and displays movie review data received from an API-like module.
 It presents essential analytics like total movies, total reviews, average rating, and also includes sorting and grouping features — all based on nested array input.

 ---